WELCOME TO THEOLOGICAL PERSPECTIVES

 On the other hand, the war against the Jews appears to be pretty much confined to the land of Israel.
 It should be apparent that there were Christians living throughout the Roman Empire that would not have been directly impacted by the war.
 One would think that the disappearance of Christians via a rapture who were living in areas not directly affected by the war would have been noticed as missing.
 You would think there would have been some recorded narrative as to people suddenly disappearing from planet earth.
 Yet there is nothing.

-There is evidence that during the lifetime of the apostles and the early church leadership, the gospel message was taken to and spread throughout the known world.
+There is evidence that during the lifetime of the apostles and the early church leadership, the gospel message was taken to and spread throughout the Roman world.
 The gospel message was taken to places such as Gaul and Britain, Greece, Egypt, Persia and India.
 It can be safely assumed that a reasonable number of those that heard this message in these lands accepted this teaching and became Christian.
 Yet there is no record in the histories of these countries that there was a sudden disappearance of Christians around AD 70.

 There also was the Parthian Empire (247 BC to AD 224) with a population of around 7 million that existed in the East in the general area known today as Iran.
 There was war between Rome and the Parthian Empire but Rome was unable to conquer the Parthians.